You might have noticed that not all cannabis strains smell the same. Pine, berry, mint… There’s more than a few distinctive fragrances in cannabis.

 The aroma of terpineol can be described as floral-like, reminiscent of lilacs, apple blossom, and a hint of lemon.
 Terpineol tastes like anise and mint.

 Terpineol has a pleasant scent, similar to lilac, and is a common ingredient in perfumes, cosmetics, and food.

-It is a well-known relaxant and is usually the one responsible for the notorious couch-lock effect, often connected with indica strains.
+It is a well-known relaxant and is usually the one responsible for the notorious couch-lock effect which is often connected with indica strains.
 Medical benefits of terpineol also include antibiotic and antioxidant properties.

 It can be found Girl Scout Cookies, Jack Herer, and OG Kush.

 This terpene got its name from sweet Valencia oranges — where it’s present in large amounts.
 With its sweet citrusy aroma and flavor, it’s also used as an insect repellant.